ipasco01/ipasco01/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/ipasco/](https://www.linkedin.com/in/ipasco/)

-- ⚡ Fun fact **I love leaning new thing an I'm very passionate about my work**
+- ⚡ Fun fact **I love learning new thing an I'm very passionate about my work**
 - Languages *Spanish, English and a bit of chinese.*

 <h5>Currently Listening:</h5>